London is a paradise for vegans.

 But why limit ourselves, right?
 Don’t get me wrong, I absolutely love street food, food stalls and all that jazz, but there is even more to London that food markets.
 So, I’m taking you with me for a tour to all the things I ate in London 😀

 I didn’t put a price range for any of those places because they were all in a fair price range — budget traveler here 😉

 If you are looking for a more in-depth source for vegan eats anywhere in the world, check out HappyCow, an amazing community, website and app that lists thousands of places to eat as a vegan or vegetarian.

 I’m sure you’ll be planning your next (or maybe first!) trip to London after getting a glimpse of the vegan scene in that piece of heaven.

 Kitchen hours: Monday to Saturday, 12:00 to 15:00 and 17:00 to 10:00

-Guys, this place is a gem: a 100% vegan pub!
+Guys, you should have this place in the top of your note if you want to be in a peaceful place playing DaisySlots casino games while having a delicious dish at your table.
+This place is a gem: a 100% vegan pub!
 They have all of those mouthwatering pub food, only entirely vegan <3 Not only that, it’s also dong and child-friendly, so you can take your babies with ya!

 As the respectable pub they are, they have lots of beer and other drinks available – vegan, of course.
 And as for the food, it is everything you could expect from pub food: heavy, kinda oily and absolutely delicious!